As soon as you step foot in Copenhagen, you’ll see immediately why it’s considered the happiest city in the world.

-Why it’s awesome: For one of the most unusual things to do in Copenhagen, venture over to the small commune of Freetown Christiania.
+Why it’s awesome: For one of the most unusual things to put on your Copenhagen itinerary, venture over to the small commune of Freetown Christiania.
 Created within a deserted 1970s military zone, Freetown Christiania is now home to around 850 residents and is a symbol of progressive and liberal Danish lifestyle.
 Meditation, farming, and yoga are just of a few of Freetown Christiania’s favorite activities.
 The locals have even created their own set of rules (separate from the federal governments)!

 What to do there: One of the main attractions for tourists in Freetown Christiania is Pusher Street.
 Here, hash and marijuana are sold from many shop stalls and stands.
 And while weed is not technically legal, marijuana sales have been openly allowed by the Danish Government for the past 15 years.
 As the fourth most popular attraction in Copenhagen, Freetown Christiania is a slice of alternative, liberal, and laid-back paradise that cannot be found anywhere else in the world!
 This is a must for backpacking Copenhagen.